Dissertationsprojekte

 Laufzeit seit: 2022

-Towards dynamic modeling of multifunctional landscapes for applied landscape planning and policy development: the LPB-RAP model, a scenario tool for long-term simulation and analysis of climate, population and land use change and concluding Restoration Areas Potentials in smallholder-dominated forest landscapes.
+Towards modeling of multifunctional landscapes for policy development and applied landscape planning in the Anthropocene – Long-term simulation and analysis of Restoration Areas Potentials and Potential Habitat Corridors in smallholder-dominated forest landscapes using the LPB-RAP model

 Sonja Holler, Diplom-Geographin